dahyedahye/shape-gan-seg/README.md

 ## Update Plan
 1. Source code to construct LSUN dataset with pseudo labels for segmentation (byNov 2021)
 2. Source code to create synthetic dataset (by Nov 2021)
-3. Supplementary material with experimental details & network architecture (by Nov 2021)
-4. Pretrained models (by Nov 2021)
+3. Pretrained models (by Nov 2021)